The Undecidability of the Definability of Principal Subcongruences

+\item The proof of Lemma $5.3$ in \cite{McKenzieResidualBoundNotComp} needs only a few added words at the end of the first full paragraph on page 41 to demonstrate that our new operation $K$ can be dealt with the same way as the operations $J$ and $J'$ are handled in this proof.

 \item Prior to the statement of Lemma $5.5$ in \cite{McKenzieResidualBoundNotComp}, it is written that the lemma is a restatement of Lemmas $6.7$-$6.9$ of \cite{McKenzieResidualBounds}.
 All of these lemmas go through without modification, except for Lemma $6.8$.
-Lemma $6.8$ concerns itself with a subalgebra $\m{B}$ of $\A'(\T)^L$ and a congruence $\theta$ of $\m{B}$ such that $\m{B}/\theta$ is SI.
-This congruence turns out to be generated by the pair $(p,q)$, and various properties of $p$ and $q$ are given in these lemmas.
-For the addition described below, it is only necessary to know that $p$ is nowhere $0$.
-Let
+Lemma $6.8$ concerns itself with a subalgebra $\m{B}$ of $\A'(\T)^L$ and a subset $B_1$ of $B$ defined by